 Q: Why has getting a patient diagnosed with sleep apnoea been such a barrier for dentists?

 A: For a patient to be able to claim Medicare rebates, a dentist cannot refer them for a sleep study, or refer them directly to a sleep physician.
 The referral needs to go via a GP.
 This adds extra steps and complicates the process and you often lose the patient in the system.
 Most of the time the patient gives up out of frustration or just gets offered the CPAP machine, or told to lose weight by someone who doesn’t understand oral appliances.
 You’ll be lucky if you see the patient again for their sleep problem.

 Q: What is the best method for a dentist to use in diagnosing their patients?

 A: We are utilising an extremely efficient and cost effective system in which a diagnostic sleep unit is couriered to the patient’s home.
 The patient also has a Telehealth consultation with a sleep physician and the results of the sleep study, and the Telehealth consultation, are sent to the dentist.

 The results include a diagnosis as well as treatment recommendations, which may include an oral appliance for the majority of patients diagnosed with sleep apnoea.

 BDSc LDS (Melb) M Counsel.
 (Lat.)
 Grad Dip Counsell. & HS (La.)

 Past co-chairperson dental sleep medicine council of the Australasian Sleep Association.

 Co-Director SleepWise Clinic

-The next Dental Sleep Institute training program: “Oral Appliance therapy for Snoring Sleep Apnoea & Bruxism” commences on the 30th March 2021.
-For further details visit the program page here.
+For details of the next Dental Sleep Institute training program: “Oral Appliance therapy for Snoring Sleep Apnoea & Bruxism” visit the program page here.